MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvMapGpaRange.md

 `SizeInBytes`

-Specifies the number of pages that are mapped
+Specifies the number of bytes that are to be mapped

 `Flags`

 Specifies the access flags for the mapping

 ## Remarks

 Creating a mapping for a range in the GPA space of a partition sets a region in the caller’s process as the backing memory for that range.
 The operation replaces any previous mappings for the specified GPA pages.